Join us for an adventure in flavor!

 Ok, let’s talk about these shrimp.
 How many scampi lovers here?

-If you like your scampi, your are going to love this Spanish twist on your beloved garlicky shrimp.
-We are just going to swap butter with “good for you” olive oil, plenty of it.
+If you like your scampi, your are going to love my Spanish twist on your beloved garlicky shrimp.
+I am just going to swap butter with “good for you” olive oil, plenty of it.
 So much so that those shrimp aren’t just coated but literally swim in it!
 This olive oil is infused with loads of garlic slivers, a little red chili, a little parsley and a little lemon.

 All of these “little’s” add such a punch to the olive oil.
 It’s very popular not only for the shrimp, but also this decadently delicious olive oil.
 Nothing beats scooping the oily, garlicky shrimp onto some nice crusty bread, like my No Knead Bread, and dunking it again in that delicious olive oil.